oneish/strangen/README.md

 ## Building

 The project uses CMake.
 For full build documentation, see [dogs/BAKE.md](dogs/BAKE.md).
+For guidance on modifying the self-hosting code generator, see [dogs/SERPENT.md](dogs/SERPENT.md).

 **Quick start:**